AhmetTalhaTURKMEN/Php-Part_Control_System/README.md

 This project is for keeping vehicle parts in database

-You can try on localhost
+If you want to try on localhost, your pc must have xampp

 To try on localhost do: